Tiangou: Tiangou eating the Sun

 As a good spirit, it has the appearance of a white-headed fox.
 It brings peace and tranquility, and gives protection from all sorts of troubles and robbers.
 It is referred to by astrologers as a constellation guardian of welfare.
-This constellation consists of seven stars.
-In ancient China it was called "Dog" (in the constellation Argo Navis).
+This asterism consists of seven stars.
+In ancient Chinese astronomy, Tiangou ('Heavenly Dog') referred to an asterism located in the region of Argo Navis.

 As a bad spirit, it is a black dog that eats the Moon.
 According to the legends, as an interpretation of a lunar eclipse, after Houyi shot down the nine Suns in the sky, he was awarded with an immortality-granting pill by the Queen Mother of the West.
-Before he could eat it, his wife Chang'e ate it, hoping she could maintain her youth.
+Before he could eat it, his wife Chang'e consumed the elixir of immortality.
 Chang'e felt her body getting lighter and flew away.
 Seeing this, a black dog that Hou Yi was rearing went inside her room and licked the remains of the pill.
 He then chased after Chang'e, getting bigger and bigger.
 Chang'e, terrified, hid on the Moon.
 The black dog then ate the Moon, along with Chang'e.

 After being informed of this, the Queen Mother of the West captured the dog.
 Surprised to see that the dog was actually Hou Yi's, she assigned him to guard the gates of heavens and bestowed upon him the title of Tiangou.
 Tiangou spat the Moon and Chang'e back out, and Chang'e continued living on the Moon.